Num0Programmer/bargp/README.md

 gcc -I/path/to/install/include -L/path/to/install/lib program.c -o program
 ```

+### Option 2
-However, you can avoid the above command by setting the 'C_INCLUDE_PATH' and 'LD_LIBRARY_PATHS' so GCC will automatically search the custom directory by doing the following:
+It is possible avoid the above command by setting the 'C_INCLUDE_PATH' and 'LD_LIBRARY_PATHS' so GCC will automatically search the custom directory by doing the following:
 ```sh
 export C_INCLUDE_PATH=$C_INCLUDE_PATH:/path/to/install/include
 ```